3MFConsortium/spec_lasertoolpath/3MF Laser Toolpath Extension.md

 - MUST declare the required namespace(s) in the profile section.

-- SHOULD mark the associated extension as required within the 3MF package if it is essential for correct fabrication.<!-- a little hung up on the "required" term, here -->
+- SHOULD mark the associated extension as required within the 3MF package if it is essential for correct fabrication.

 - MAY combine standardized and custom parameters within the same profile, as long as the semantics are unambiguous.